 1. Flush out Fatigue

-This week is all about flushing out the residual fatigue brought on by weeks of volume training and endurance riding.
+The week before a big sportive is all about flushing out the residual fatigue brought on by weeks of volume training and endurance riding.

 2. Activation Efforts

-The goal of a taper is to lose fatigue, freshen up and deliver yourself to the start line at your fittest.
+The goal of a taper before a sportive is to lose fatigue, freshen up and deliver yourself to the start line at your fittest.
 Spend the whole week off the bike and you’ll potentially turn up feeling sluggish and slow.

 Instead, swap your midweek turbos, club runs, chain gangs and hill reps for shorter, steadier spins.
 As part of your ride, introduce short activation efforts of around 20-30 seconds.
 These short efforts aren’t enough to fatigue you, but the change of pace is perfect for activating muscles and keeping your top-end tuned into event day.

 Top Tip: Don't use a big gear!
-Keep your cadence high as a way of raising your heart rate while avoiding fatigue.
+Keep your cadence high as a way of raising your heart rate while avoiding muscle fatigue.

 3. Glass Crank Ride